leoloso/leoloso.com/src/posts/integration-tests-for-wordpress-plugin-using-lando-and-instawp.md

   - testing
 ---

 I am using [InstaWP](https://instawp.com/), a newish sandboxing service that allows to spin a WordPress site on-demand, to execute integration tests for my plugin for WordPress.
 InstaWP offers an API to programmatically launch the new site, install the required plugins, and then destroy the instance.
-It provides a brilliant way to test against **an actual WordPress site**, to be conveniently invoked from GitHub Actions (or any other CI tool).
+It allows us to test our themes and plugins against **an actual WordPress site**, to be conveniently invoked from GitHub Actions or any other Continuous Integration tool.